Annual oil and gas licences ‘will generate billions in tax revenue’, says UK Government

 However, Claire Coutinho said the move would not necessarily bring down energy bills, in what Labour called a “stunning admission”.

-Legislation to be announced in the King's Speech will require the North Sea Transition Authority (NSTA) to invite applications for new production licences on an annual basis.
-The UK Government said the move will provide job security for 200,000 workers, but Labour said it would simply “hand billions of taxpayer subsidies” to oil and gas giants.
+Legislation to be announced in the King's Speech on Tuesday will require the North Sea Transition Authority (NSTA) to invite applications for new production licences on an annual basis.
+The UK Government said the move would provide job security for 200,000 workers, but Labour said it would simply “hand billions of taxpayer subsidies” to oil and gas giants.

 "But the really important thing is that we are supporting the 200,000 people who work in that sector, and that we are raising the tax revenue and getting the private sector investment needed to make sure that we can transition into green energy, which is something that all know that we need to do."